guzmanwolfrank/QuantTrading/README.md

 # Trading
-A collection of backtests, algorithms, and trading tools written in python
+A collection of backtests, algorithms, and trading tools written in python.